openwisp/docker-openwisp/README.md

 Guide to build images again with modification or with different environment variables.

 1. Install docker-compose.
-2. In the root of the repository, run `make`.
-3. Run `docker-compose up`, when the containers are ready, you can test them out by going to the domain name of the modules.
+2. In the root of the repository, run `make develop`, when the containers are ready, you can test them out by going to the domain name of the modules.

-Now you'll need to do steps (2) and (3) everytime you make a changes and want to build the images again.
-Consider using `docker-compose up -d` that may save you sometime if you need to build a container again and again.
+Now you'll need to do steps (2) everytime you make a changes and want to build the images again.

 **Note:**
    - Default username & password are `admin`.